shardus/lib-crypto-utils/README.md

-# crypto-utils
+# ulc-crypto-utils

-Provides a simple interface to cryptographic functions.
+Provides a simple interface to cryptographic functions, as used by the ULC Project.

 ```JavaScript
 // Returns a random 256 bit hex string